-- ready-made solutions, among others
+- ready-made solutions, among others.

 Complex apps.
 It seems that the more complicated app is, the more advantageous is to support it using native technologies.
 Creating games or app projects which require device-specific functions might be challenging with Flutter.
-Moreover, it remains uncertain by now how Flutter will cover resource-intensive applications and how will it maintain their performance.
+Moreover, it remains uncertain by now how Flutter will cover resource-intensive applications and maintain their performance.

 Long-time support.
 The other reason which leverages the attractiveness of Flutter is Google’s kind of tendency of shutting down its open-source projects (among the recently closed ones is Google+).

 Optimization for platforms.
 Contrarily, since React Native uses the bridge and native components, it often requires separate optimization for each platform — the problem that widget-based Flutter does not have.
 It may lead to a more prolonged and laborious development process.
-It is obvious that for relatively small projects (as in our case) Flutter is a perfect fit.
+It’s obvious that for relatively small projects (as in our case) Flutter is a perfect fit.
 The technology is young but already has an excellent road map.

 Savvy, yet less popular.
 The value of Flutter is apparent as it relieves many of the pain points faced by startups trying to release multiple platforms, especially when dealing with limited time and budget to get the software product to market.
-Though, the existing nuances, such as Dart language, immaturity of the framework with a small community, code structure, may discourage developers from exploring this technology.
+Though, the existing nuances, such as Dart language, immaturity of the framework with a small community, and code structure may discourage developers from exploring this technology.
 As a consequence, it could be challenging to hire a team with Flutter expertise.
 Moreover, you should also keep in mind the expertise of your team and situation on the labor market.
 You might face some obstacles in a hiring team of Dart developers — something that is proved to be infeasible with its rival.

 UI customization.
 You may consider developing on Flutter with its powerful UI experience out-of-box, if a brand-first design of your app is a priority, or get in the sub of a time-honored and well adopted React Native when starting a complex and long-time project.

-You may decide in favor of Flutter when you want cross-platform, highly-attractive UI, excellent native performance and quicker time-to-market.
+You may decide in favor of Flutter when you want cross-platform, highly-attractive UI, excellent native performance, and quicker time-to-market.